 Yes!
 Despite the trope that all men are secretly hoping to leave their stable relationships in favor of a life devoted to hedonism and supposed freedom, countless studies suggest the exact opposite: men live longer and report greater contentment when they are in long-term relationships, as opposed to men who live their lives as bachelors.
 Many media sources decry the standard of monogamy as an outdated concept.
-Still, monogamy is not a concept that is entire without interest or merit for men, and relationship and marital satisfaction do not have to include a third party, a lessening of your standards, or your subjugation to exist for your partner.
+Still, monogamy is not a concept that is entirely without interest or merit for men; relationship and marital satisfaction do not have to include a third party, a lessening of your standards, or your subjugation to exist for your partner.

 Satisfying your partner is highly individual and involves more than reading a simple list.
 Satisfying your partner has more to do with evaluating yourself, your relationship, and your partner, taking the needs of all three into account, and adjusting how the two of you relate, interact, and behave accordingly.
 These changes might include:

 One of the best ways to help your partner experience satisfaction is by letting him know that you are experiencing satisfaction, as well.
 Just as you likely feel bolstered by your partner's happiness with you, your partner will feel greater satisfaction knowing that his partner is happy and satisfied in the relationship.
 Although you should not lie to coddle someone's ego, when you are experiencing satisfaction, happiness, or contentment in your relationship, it is important to acknowledge it to your partner and celebrate your relationship.

 Keeping lines of communication open is one of the most important practices to employ if you want to satisfy your partner.
 When communication grows scant, closed off, or disingenuous, trust begins to unravel, and your relationship quality suffers.
 Although many people will use honesty to be unkind or downright cruel, it is crucial to practice both open and kind communication.